OpenSidewalks/OpenSidewalks-Schema/README.md

 2. Sidewalks and crossings are typically referenced by pedestrians in relation to roads, i.e. "Use the Sidewalk East of Main St.", "Turn left and cross Broadway".
 3. A pedestrian's safety and environment is greatly impacted by their adjacency to a particular road.
 For example, a wheelchair user may choose to avoid crossing busy roads for their safety unless they have to.

-In order to simplify the job of OpenSidewalks consuming applications when attempting to route pedestrians, we have included a [foot](#--foot) field in all Edges and Zones to indicate whether an entity is safe to traverse by a pedestrian.
-We recommend applications clearly communicate the risk to pedestrians if they route users on entities with missing [foot](#--foot) field or with `foot=no`.
+In order to simplify the job of OpenSidewalks consuming applications when attempting to route pedestrians, we have included a [foot](#foot) field in all Edges and Zones to indicate whether an entity is safe to traverse by a pedestrian.
+We recommend applications clearly communicate the risk to pedestrians if they route users on entities with missing [foot](#foot) field or with `foot=no`.

 <details><summary><b>Primary Street</b></summary>
+<a id="primary-street"></a>

 |  |  |
 | --- | --- |